DmitriyRF/NewTheme/README.md

         /*
         Theme Name: New Theme
         Author: DmitriyRF
-        Description: The 2017 inctanse theme for WordPress takes us back to the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
+        Description: The 2017 inctanse theme for WordPress takes us back to <br> the blog, featuring a full range of post formats, each displayed beautifully in their own unique way.
         Version: 1.0
         License:   Apache License version 2.0, January 2004 License URI:  http://www.apache.org/licenses/